 Violets contain a healthy dose of Vitamin C and purportedly help to promote restful sleep, ease headaches, and quiet coughs.
 The fresh flowers make beautiful dessert garnishes on top of cakes or cupcakes and a nutritious, as well as colorful, addition to salads.

-But one of my favorite ways to use violets is in this homemade soda.
+But one of my favorite ways to use violets is in homemade soda that starts with a batch of violet simple syrup.
 Far healthier than store-bought soda, it is simple and inexpensive to make.
 In addition to being all natural and not containing any preservatives or chemicals, the best part is that you can control the amount of syrup you use in each glass, as well as the type of sweetener you use, tailoring it to your own taste.

 Homemade violet soda is the ultimate refreshing warm-weather drink, and when served in a martini glass with a sugared rim and some fresh violets (or violet ice cubes) as a garnish, it will wow your guests.
 If you are so inclined, you can also add a splash of your favorite alcohol such as vodka or gin to make it an adult drink.